trampgeek/moodle-qtype_coderunner/README.md

 right, not roughly right.

-The current set of question types (each of which can be customised by editing its template, as explained in the next section) is:
+The current set of question types (each of which can be customised by editing its template, as explained in the next section) is as follows.
+All question types currently use the RunguardSandbox except for Python2 and all C questions, which use the LiuSandbox, if that's installed, or the RunguardSandbox otherwise.

  1. **python3**.
 Used for most Python3 questions.
-For each test case, the student code is run first, e followed by the sequence of tests.
+For each test case, the student code is run first, followed by the sequence of tests.
+This type of question currently uses the RunguardSandbox.

  1. **python2**.
 Used for most Python2 questions.
 For each test case, the student code is run first, e followed by the sequence of tests.
+This question type should be considered to be obsolescent due to the widespread move to Python3 through the education community.

  1. **python3\_pylint\_func**.
 This is a special type developed for use in the University of Canterbury.
 The student submission is prefixed by a dummy module docstring and the code is passed through the [pylint](http://www.logilab.org/857) source code analyser.
 The submission is rejected if pylint gives any errors, otherwise testing proceeds as normal.
 Obviously, pylint needs to be installed and appropriately configured for this question type to be usable.
-Note, too, that this type of question runs in the so-called RunguardSandbox, rather than in the Liu sandbox, in order to allow execution of an external program during testing.

  1. **python3\_pylint\_prog**.
 This is identical to the previous type except that no dummy docstring is added at the top as the submission is expected to be a